symfony/symfony-docs/console/input.rst

 There are three argument variants you can use:

 ``InputArgument::REQUIRED``
     The argument is mandatory.
-The command doesn't run if the argument isn't provided;
+The command doesn't run if the argument is not provided;

 ``InputArgument::OPTIONAL``